Loft Ladder Installation Cost

 Add-Ons You Might Bundle In

-If you’re turning the loft into usable storage, you may combine the ladder with other jobs:
+If you’re turning the loft into usable storage, many homeowners choose to combine loft boarding and ladder installation in one job:

 • Loft boarding: typically £80 to £100 per m² (good installers also protect insulation height).